Internet-of-People/iop-ts/packages/sdk/README.md

 ### Crypto Module

-Under this package we reexport our [morpheus-crypto package](https://github.com/Internet-of-People/morpheus-ts/tree/master/packages/morpheus-crypto)'s functionality.
+Under this package we reexport our [morpheus-crypto package](https://github.com/Internet-of-People/iop-ts/tree/master/packages/morpheus-crypto)'s functionality.

 #### Low Level Functions

 The package contains high level tools like the Vault or JSON digesting and such.
 But, it also contains low level classes and utilities for wallet integrators or for people who really know what they're doing.

-You can inspect these APIs int the file we re-export from the sdk, [here](https://github.com/Internet-of-People/morpheus-ts/blob/master/packages/morpheus-crypto/src/index.ts).
+You can inspect these APIs in the file we re-export from the sdk, [here](https://github.com/Internet-of-People/iop-ts/blob/master/packages/morpheus-crypto/src/index.ts).

 #### JSON Digesting